opensearch-project/project-website/_posts/2025-06-11-neural-sparse-sentence-transformers.md

 OpenSearch is driving innovation in learned sparse retrieval.
 Our research into inference-free sparse encoders [^1][^2] is increasingly adopted as standard practice across the industry.
 The following techniques have now been integrated into the Sentence Transformers library, making them more accessible to the broader community.

-### IDF-aware Penalty: Enhancing Relevance and Efficiency
+### IDF-aware penalty: Enhancing relevance and efficiency

 Traditional sparse retrievers apply uniform penalties to all tokens during training, ignoring the varying importance of different terms.
 To address this limitation, OpenSearch researchers introduced IDF-aware penalty[^1], which modulates the penalty based on token significance.
 This approach applies stronger penalties to common tokens while preserving rare, information-rich tokens that carry more distinctive meaning.